Google Posts: Everything You Need to Know in 2025

 Google post example 3

-If you decide to include Google Posts in your content publishing strategy than you will need to be prepared to regularly post due to the fact that these posts disappear after 7 days.
+If you decide to include Google Posts in your content publishing strategy (and you should), you should put in place a consistent strategy to post every week.

 CEO of EmbedSocial